ErpNetDocs/info/information/try-our-system.md

 > [!Note]
 > If you encounter a Microsoft Defender prompt, click on **More info**, and then select the button **Run Anyway**.
-> This will not expose your system to any security risks.
+> Downloading @@name desktop client from the officially provided source above will not expose your system to any security risks.

 2. **Paste the following text** in the Unique Instance Name (UIN) field and press **Enter**: